Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Examples and further discussions

 where $F(C_I,u)$ is the face of $C_I=\sum_{i\in I}C_i$ with outer normal direction $u$. \end{itemize}

-We recall briefly some basics on toric varieties (see e.g. \cite{fultonToricBook, coxToricBOOK}) and use the following notations: \begin{itemize} \item $\Sigma$ is a projective simplicial fan in $\mathbb{R}^n$.
-Equivalently, $\Sigma$ is the outer normal fan of a rational simple polytope $P$. \item $X=X_{\Sigma}$ is the $\mathbb{Q}$-smooth toric variety of the fan $\Sigma$. \item $A^*(X)$ is the Chow ring of $X$ with coefficients in $\mathbb{R}$.
+We briefly recall some basics on toric varieties (see e.g. \cite{fultonToricBook, coxToricBOOK}) and use the following notations: \begin{itemize} \item $\Sigma$ is a projective simplicial fan in $\mathbb{R}^n$.
+Equivalently, $\Sigma$ is the outer normal fan of a rational simple polytope $P$. \item $X=X_{\Sigma}$ is the $\mathbb{Q}$-smooth toric variety associated to the fan $\Sigma$. \item $A^*(X)$ is the Chow ring of $X$ with coefficients in $\mathbb{R}$.
 Note that for complete simplicial toric varieties, we have

 $A^1(X)$ can be interpreted explicitly as follows:

 \item $\{D_{\rho}:\rho\in \Sigma(1)\}$ is the set of all $T$-invariant prime divisors.
 It is also a generating set of the pseudoeffective cone of $X$, i.e.,